-The Expert Guide On How To Get Fake Tan Off
+The Expert Guide On How To Remove Fake Tan

-You were all systems go for achieving that faux tropical glow, then in less than 24-hours later you’re frantically asking Google for answers to: ‘What removes fake tan fast?’
+You were all systems go for achieving that faux tropical glow with our expert fake tan tips.
+Now, less than 24-hours later you’re frantically asking Google for answers to: ‘What removes fake tan fast?’

 If this sums you up: A brightly-hued carrot-esq face and body, patchy knees, elbows and palms, or legs that sport stripes like mint humbugs – then let us help you out of this fake tan nightmare.
 (Note to self – bookmark this page.)

 We asked tanning experts to share simple ways on how to get fake tan off fast so you can glow on with your life.

 So firstly, pat yourself on the back for sunless tanning – as we all know there is no such thing as a healthy UV-based tan and sunburn is a sign of skin cell damage.
 Now here’s the advice on how to remove any unwanted tanning mistakes.

 If you made some rookie mistakes, think: inferior product, the wrong shade or formulation for you, or perhaps you didn’t follow the spa gurus guide – to achieve pro results at home.
 Whatever the reason – here is the tried and tested way of removing fake tan: